 author.
 Below that, the author’s university affiliation should be

-- - Summary: his should be placed before the body
+- - Summary: It will be placed before the body of

-of the text, below the title, and should be justified.
-The terms
+the text and below the title, justified.
+The terms ”summary” and

-“summary” and “keywords” should be highlighted in boldface.
-The rest of
+“keywords” will be highlighted in boldface.
+The rest of the summary

-the summary should be formatted in the same way as the body of the text.
+will have the same format as the body of the text.
+There will not be

 Summary || This paper sets out the possibility of using the tale of the migrating journey as an object of study